Why Are Drug Dealers

 The bulk of illicit fentanyl is manufactured in China and Mexico then illegally brought into the United States.
 Fentanyl is highly addictive, highly lethal, and very cheap to manufacture.

 Drug dealers are selling counterfeit pills pressed to mimic legitimate pharmaceutical medications such as Xanax, Percocet, and Oxycodone.
 Instead, they contain nothing but useless filler and illicit fentanyl which is up to 100 times stronger than morphine.
-They are adding fentanyl to common recreational drugs such a cocaine, ecstasy, heroin, molly, and others.
+They are adding fentanyl to common far less lethal street drugs such as cocaine, ecstasy, heroin, and others.
 This despicable act by cartels and drug dealers is being done solely for financial gain with absolute disregard for human life.
-This is MURDER.

 Our children are dying in record numbers.
 The judicial systems in many states still refuse to criminally investigate & prosecute the lethal poisoning of our loved ones.